 Stage 3: Moderate Periodontitis

-Treatment for moderate periodontitis involves scaling and root planing, as well as the use of antibiotics to control infection.
-In some cases, surgical intervention may be necessary to reduce pocket depth and restore gum health.
-Dentists may perform procedures such as flap surgery, where the gums are lifted back to remove tartar and then sutured back in place.
+Treatment includes scaling and root planing along with antibiotics to fight the infection.
+In some cases, surgery might be needed to reduce the size of the pockets and restore gum health.
+One option is flap surgery, where the gums are lifted back to remove tartar and then stitched back into place.

 Stage 4: Advanced Periodontitis

-Treatment for advanced periodontitis often involves surgical procedures to restore gum and bone health.
-Dentists may perform flap surgery or bone grafts to rebuild lost bone and reduce pocket depth.
-In extreme cases, tooth extraction may be necessary to prevent the spread of infection and to maintain overall oral health.
+Treatment for advanced periodontitis usually involves surgery to repair the gums and bone.
+This could include flap surgery or bone grafts to replace lost bone and reduce the size of the pockets.
+In some cases, teeth may need to be removed to prevent the infection from spreading.

-Our Columbia dentist office offers comprehensive gum disease treatment and preventive care.
-Our experienced team provides personalized care tailored to each patient’s needs.
-Contact us today to schedule a consultation and learn more about your treatment options.
+At our Columbia dental office, we offer full treatment and preventive care for gum disease.
+Our team provides personalized care to meet each patient’s needs.
+Contact us today to set up a consultation and learn more about your treatment options.